jtlandis/Comp683-Proj/README.md

 ## Datasets

-We will be using data sets from [Single-cell dattasets for temporal gene expression integration](https://zenodo.org/records/6587903), specifically utilizing a few Hematopoiesis differentiation dataset (as there are 2).
+We will be using data sets from [Single-cell datasets for temporal gene expression integration](https://zenodo.org/records/6587903), specifically utilizing a few Hematopoiesis differentiation dataset (as there are 2).

+-   (Nestorowa et al. 2016)

+-   (Olsson et al. 2016); (Olsson et al. 2019)

 ## Intended Experiments